-Earlier this year, a study had shown that people who sat for longer periods of time had a shorter lifespan (read about it here).
-Many of us sit for a living either driving, or on the phone and some of us a just couch potatoes.
+Earlier this year, a study had shown that people who sat for longer periods of time had a shorter lifespan.
+Many of us sit for a living either driving or on the phone and some of us are just couch potatoes.

 Check out the NY Times article here

 By GRETCHEN REYNOLDS